-Chen works at the Open Technology Center at Microsoft where his responsibilities include promoting open-source IoT technologies, open data interface standards of OData in Chinese standardization and application, as well as the construction and implementation of open government data platforms and applications.
+Chen works at the Open Technology Center at Microsoft, where his responsibilities include promoting open-source IoT technologies, open data interface standards of OData in Chinese standardization and application, and the construction and implementation of open government data platforms and applications.
 He joined Microsoft in May 2012 and is currently a member of the Chinese Communications Standards Association (CCSA) and the National Committee for Standardization (NITS) in cloud computing, Web/HTML5, and big data standards.

 Tell us about IoT Asia 2016.
 What were your key takeaways from the show?